nkvoll/home-assistant-qsys-qrc/README.md

 Add the custom component via your `custom_components` folder or via HACS (untested).

+#### Via HACS

+1. Install HACS
+1. Open HACS in the sidebar and go to "Integrations".
+1. Press the three dots in the top right corner and select "Custom repositories"
+1. Fill in the form with `Repository: https://github.com/nkvoll/home-assistant-qsys-qrc`, `Category: Integration` and click "Add".
+1. Once it's added, you can search for `q-sys qrc`, click the integration and select "Download".
+1. Restart Home Assistant ("Settings" -> three dots top right corner -> "Restart Home Assistant")
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Q-Sys QRC Integration"

 #### Manual installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).